 A fourth blinded study of SavaDx failed to generate meaningful diagnostic data.
 We believe the fourth study deployed a faulty research antibody sourced from an outside vendor.
 Commercially available research antibodies can present certain technical flaws, such as improper validation, significant batch-to-batch variations or inconsistent storage, any of which can jeopardize results of studies and experiments.
-For these reasons, and in order to increase consistency of quality, reliability and availability, we have attempted to develop and validate a proprietary, fit-for-purpose, monoclonal antibody system for use with SavaDx.
-This effort remains a work-in-progress.

 In July 2021, we announced positive clinical data with SavaDx when used to measure plasma levels of altered filamin A before and after simufilam treatment in patients with Alzheimer's disease.
 In a Phase 2b randomized, controlled trial sponsored by the National Institutes of Health (NIH), simufilam significantly reduced a plasma marker of altered filamin A in Alzheimer's patients treated for 28 days.
-Plasma levels of p-tau181 also dropped significantly in these same patients.
+Plasma levels of p-tau181 also dropped significantly in these same patients, as measured by Quanterix Corporation, a third-party vendor.